How to Run a D&D® Therapy Group

 - 30-minutes with the instructor

-- Feel set up with running your one-shot
+- Set up your one-shot

 - Support for your unique experience and setting